 Oh, all right, if you must sell: Sometimes even I have to admit that selling is OK.
 One time, a friend/acquaintance with cutting-edge, avant-garde style inherited some exceptionally lovely romantic jewelry.
 It was a shame to let the pieces gather dust in a safety deposit box.
 So, we talked selling.
 Do your own homework first!
 For the sake of those of us who love quality vintage jewelry, do NOT go to your pawnshop, to Cash Converters, or to a “gold buyer” with these items.”
 Midrange pieces can be sold through consigning antique stores.
 With high-level or historical interest pieces, talk to your local quality auction house about their jewelry sales to realize the best prices.

-There are problems in selling vintage precious jewelry on eBay and TradeMe.
+There are problems in selling vintage precious jewelry on eBay and its New Zealand equivalent, TradeMe.
 It’s hard to get good photographs of jewelry outside of a studio – some advice is here.
 Non-professional individual sellers often underprice these items.
 If the items are appraised, they can realize a sale price of 1/2 to 1/4 the appraisal, depending on the piece.
 Shocked?
 Poor rate of return?
 That’s the second-hand jewelry market for you.

 What I Learned From Vaughn Roud